kretkowl/krepar/README.md

 create parser of third language that is compiled with your application a bit ridiculous, then you may be interested in *krepar*

+## Description

-It exposes fluent Java API with few convenience methods to allow fast creating simple grammars.
+*krepar* exposes fluent Java API with few convenience methods to allow fast creating simple grammars.

 You write your grammar in Java, there is no need of precompiling anything - this is as ordinary Java as the rest of your code is.